 Q 6.4 – How do I qualify for Disaster Unemployment Assistance?

-Disaster Unemployment Assistance may be available to certain unemployed or self-employed individuals who:
+DUA may be available to certain unemployed or self-employed individuals who:

 – Have applied for and used all regular unemployment benefits from any state, or do not qualify for unemployment benefits;